 Cattle ranching is the number one cause of deforestation in nearly all Amazon countries, accounting for 80% of all deforestation.
 Land is being cleared at alarming rates in Brazil, Bolivia, and Peru to keep up with the steady rise in demand for animal protein, making it more vulnerable to fire, riparian degradation, and soil erosion.
 Land conversion for agricultural purposes also contributes to global climate change.
 Currently, deforestation caused by cattle ranching accounts for 3.4% of global GHG emissions.

 While going meatless once a week will not solve our environmental problems, it is an excellent place to start.
 Understanding the consequences of the choices you make in your daily life is the first step in becoming an informed consumer and treading lighter on our planet.
-You can take the pledge to go meatless on the official Meatless Monday website.
-The site also contains information on local restaurants participating in Meatless Monday as well as links to delicious meatless recipes and e-cookbooks.
+Check out the official Meatless Monday website for information on local restaurants participating in Meatless Monday as well as links to delicious meatless recipes and e-cookbooks.
 If you are on social media, include the #meatlessmonday hashtag in your posts to raise awareness and encourage others to go #meatless.

 Want to teach your students about the hidden costs of meat consumption?
 Population Education has some exciting lesson plans related to water consumption, global climate change, and shifting land use patterns.
 Our elementary lesson – Every Drop Counts – explores indirect water use by investigating and reflecting upon their personal water consumption.
 Students are encouraged to take action by identifying the ways in which they can conserve water in their daily lives.
 You can also explore lessons by topic using the Population Education website.